catppuccin/minecraft/README.md

 ## Usage

-1. Download the zip file with your desired flavor from the [releases](https://github.com/catppuccin/minecraft/releases) page
+1. Download the zip file with your desired flavour from the [releases](https://github.com/catppuccin/minecraft/releases) page
 2. Move it to your resource packs folder
 3. Open the resource packs option ingame
 4. Select it